Zilliqa/zilliqa-developer/devops/network-upgrade.md

 |Transaction History|Drop                        |Keep                      |
 |Once Failed        |Try again                   |Target testnet destroyed  |

-Following is detail steps of how to apply these 2 upgrade procedures on the entire network.
+Following is detailed steps of how to apply these 2 upgrade procedures on the entire network.

 ## Upgrade on Separated Network